Deja McCauley

 Land Use & Health Program Manager

 She was originally introduced to PSR-LA through a previous professor who organized with various organizations to shut down the Allenco oil drilling site in South LA.
 While working in the health field, she became more interested in the built environment and its impacts on community health and attended a few PSR community engagement events to become more familiar with the work.
 She was inspired to pursue a master’s degree in urban planning and was awarded a fellowship to work with PSR-LA for a year on the TIERRA project, with a focus on brownfield redevelopment and remediation research.
-This led to the development of a final capstone project she is very proud of titled “Barriers to Implementing Alternative Remediation Strategies in Los Angeles’ Brownfields.”
+This led to the development of a final capstone project she is very proud of, titled “Barriers to Implementing Alternative Remediation Strategies in Los Angeles’ Brownfields.”

 In her free time, Deja likes to spend time with friends and family and enjoy the outdoors.
 She loves hiking and going to the beach when it’s warm out.